saasbook/AV102/week3/scrum.md

 complex problems and effectively deliver quality products whatever they are at the end.
-I think I haven't yet found anybody who argues that scrum is complex to understand.
+I think I haven't yet found anybody who argues that Scrum is complex to understand.
 I think what can be difficult is actually applying it and getting it to work.
-We've got three main principles of scrum:
+We've got three main principles of Scrum:
 One is the transparency; everybody in the team
 ... not that they are constantly bombarded with everything that's available but that they can at least in principle